 Funded by the Mississippi Department of Education

 The Office of School Improvement (OSI) at the Mississippi Department of Education piloted a new school improvement process in 2015-2016.
 The RCU’s external evaluation of the revised process during the pilot year yielded several key recommendations for improving both the process and its results.
-For the 2016-2017 school year, evaluation work continues, and the OSI has identified new areas of emphasis while continuing to pursue the original goals of the revised process.
-The RCU will again provide both evaluation of the progress toward those goals and implementation support.
+The RCU continues the evaluation of the implementation of the OSI support model, and the OSI has identified new areas of emphasis while continuing to pursue the original goals of the revised process.
+The RCU will again provide both evaluation of the progress toward those goals and implementation support for the current school year.

 Funded by the U.S. Department of Education